firebird-finance/firebird-docs/docs/guides/vFarmvsvSafe.md

 ---
 ### OVERVIEW

-In order to maximize your investment, it is important for you to understand the difference between Value DeFi's vFarms and a vSafes.
+In order to maximize your investment, it is important for you to understand the difference between Value DeFi's vFarms and a vSafes that are dealing with locked/vested rewards.
 While they both yield generous rewards, they both hold unique and interesting features that will be discussed in this guide; enjoy!

 ### vFARM